Why Zirconia Crowns?

 Are Zirconia Crowns Safe?

 All-ceramic zirconia dioxide has been used extensively in the field of medical prosthetics, such as joint replacements, since the 1960s.
 In the 1990s, zirconia was introduced to dentistry in the form of endodontic posts and dental implants.
 Milled zirconia crowns became commercially available in 2010.
 Zirconia has a long history of use in the human body.
 Its strength and biocompatibility make it the ideal, safe choice for a restorative dental material.
-Many patients are concerned about the use of metals in dental restorations and how they may lead to adverse health effects.
+Many patients are concerned about the use of metals in dental restorations and how they may cause adverse health effects.
 With zirconia, this concern is alleviated because the material is chemically unreactive.

 Zirconia: The Pros and Cons